aachen-investment-club/portfolio-management/README.md

 # Portfolio Management

+Portable, lightweight dashboard with custom metrics for the Aachen Investment Club assets.

 ### Installation
 1. Setup the `.env` file based on the `.env.example` template.
 2. [optional] Create a virtual python environment using